The Women Behind the

-+ see how you too can be a part of The Process.
++ find out how you can be part of The Process below!

 On Friday, December 22, Hanahana Beauty launched The Process at Elle Lokko's Warehouse in Accra for four days—an incredible and inspiring experience of creativity, collaboration, teaching, wellness, and exploration.

 While in Ghana, Abena took the time to return to Tamale, where she revisited the Katariga Women's Group.

 During their reunion, she conversed with the women, started talks to move toward more sustainable machinery for their process, and connected them with a new buyer.

 Abena also surprised the women by gifting their portraits from the exhibition, and they were touched to see themselves and their work so beautifully represented.